jamargoochIT/azure-osticket/README.md

 Here, we’re going to setup the virtual machine for osTicket.
 Here are the necessary fields we need to fill out:
 - Resource Group – make sure this is the same resource group we created.
-- Virtual Machine Name – You can name it whatever you want but I’ll use vmosticket-1.
+- Virtual Machine Name – You can name it whatever you want, but I’ll use vmosticket-1.
 - Region – Make sure it’s the same as what we selected for our resource group.
 - Image – We’ll want to select Windows 10 Pro, version 22H2 – x64 Gen2<br><br>
 ![image](https://github.com/user-attachments/assets/7958cb30-443a-45f9-84e9-b6a28897c768)